-Former Editor John Jensen began contributing to the blog in 2008 in the run-up to the 2008 Prop.
+John Jensen began contributing to the blog in 2008 in the run-up to the 2008 Prop.
 1 transit package, and worked with Ben on the Mass Transit Now campaign.
 He grew up in the sprawl of Orange County, California before moving to the Puget Sound in 2003.
 A software engineer, John has lived in Redmond, Bellevue, and Capitol Hill.
 After serving as a board member and the blog’s first general manager, he stepped down in late 2011.